Chandra-Kurnia/BitClip/README.md

 ## About The Project

 <p align="justify">
-<b>ClipBit</b> is a movie search application that uses the RESTful API from omdb.com.
+<b>ClipBit</b> is a simple movie search application that uses the RESTful API from omdb.com.
 This application provides features, search, details, add watchlist, etc.
 </p>

 ### Build With